I’m an IT consultant. I work mostly with Email and security.

 The demand is attached for your information.”

-Hey, can we all just calm the fuck down for a minute?
+Hey, can we all just keep calm for a minute?

 The server isn’t hacked.

 And guess what, your email account probably wasn’t hacked either.